SeaGL/seagl.github.io/index.md

 ## Exhibitors

-We will have a small hall available for exhibitors.
+We will have a virtual expo hall available at SeaGL 2022.
-Free tables will be available for free/libre/open-source software/hardware and non-profit organizations, and there are several sponsorship levels for everyone else.
+Free/libre/open-source software/hardware projects and non-profit organizations may request gratis space.
-If your organization would like an exhibit table at SeaGL, please send an email to {{ site.custom.a.email.sponsor }} for our vendor prospectus.
+There are several paid sponsorship levels and add-ons for other entities.

-Exhibitor space is limited, please contact us right away if you are interested in a table.
+If your group would like to exhibit at SeaGL, please review our <a href="{{ site.custom.url.prospectus }}">Partnership/Sponsor Prospectus</a> or send an email to {{ site.custom.a.email.sponsor }} for more information.

 </div><div class="col-md-4" markdown="1">